HireAbo/awesome-interview-questions-5000-jobs/Skilled Trades/Welding/TIG Welder.md

 Welcome to the TIG Welder Interview Preparation !
 This resource is designed to help you ace your TIG Welder interviews with confidence.

+A TIG (Tungsten Inert Gas) Welder is a skilled tradesperson who specializes in the field of welding.
+TIG welding is a precise and intricate welding technique that involves using a tungsten electrode to create an electric arc for heating and melting the metal to be joined.
+This type of welding is commonly used for stainless steel, aluminum, and other non-ferrous metals.
+TIG welders possess a deep understanding of welding principles, metallurgy, and safety protocols.
+They are proficient in interpreting blueprints and technical drawings to ensure accurate fabrication.
+TIG welders play a crucial role in various industries, including automotive, aerospace, construction, and manufacturing.

 ## 🚀 Overview

 Whether you're a seasoned TIG Welder or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in TIG Welder interviews to help you prepare and succeed.